Eggplant salads and appetizers: South Asia

 In the South Indian state of Tamil Nadu, the Tamils prepare kathrikai thayir kothsu, in which the eggplant is cooked, mashed and sautéed with mustard, red chili peppers, and sesame oil, after which yogurt is added to the mixture and dressed with cilantro coriander leaves.
 It is often eaten with an Indian flatbread (specifically roti or paratha), and is also served with rice, and/or raita (a yoghurt salad).

 Kashmiris prepare a spicy and tangy dish of eggplants called choek wangun with tamarind constituting an important part of the gravy.

 East and Southeast Asia

-Eggplant mud (茄泥) is a Chinese recipe of steamed and mashed eggplant.
+Eggplant mash (茄泥) is a Chinese recipe of steamed and mashed eggplant.
 It is served with dressings such as pounded garlic with soy sauce.
 In Sichuan cuisine many people also like to add hot peppers and cilantro.
 It is a common lunch dish and may be eaten with rice or rolls.

 Mashed eggplant is also part of Hmong cuisine and it contains hot peppers and cilantro.

 In Korea, steamed or poached strips of eggplant seasoned with garlic, toasted sesame oil and chili is a common side dish called 가지나물 (gaji namul, literally “eggplant salad.”)